Discover San Francisco : Neighborhoods of San Francisco

 SoMa, Mission, Castro and the South

 Castro.
-This is San Francisco's gay district.
+San Francisco's gay district.
 Located around Castro Street, its main thoroughfare, the district stretches between 14th and 24th Streets to the north and south, and between Douglass and Church Streets to the west and east.

 Originally, it was the Scandinavian neighborhood known as Eureka Valley.
 Then, at the turn of the century, a community of Irish Catholics settled around the parish of Holy Redeemer Church (corner of 18th and Diamond Streets).
 The Irish stayed until the 1950s and 1960s, when, newly enriched by the post-war economic boom, they decided to leave downtown for the suburbs.
 The neighborhood declined, as did Haight before it.
 It was the height of the Summer of Love, sexual freedom was at its peak, and both soft and hard drugs were taking their toll.
 That's when Harvey Milk, a young homosexual hippie, decides to leave the madness of Haight in search of a quieter, less expensive neighborhood.
 Like the hippies before him who left the beatniks of North Beach, Harvey Milk, his partner and another gay couple find the Castro, with its small Victorian houses and sunny microclimate.
 Rents were cheap, and by word of mouth, a whole community of gay men bought up the Castro's neglected houses.
 Today, most of the houses fly the rainbow flag, the stores are predominantly gay-oriented, and it's one of the most popular neighborhoods for partying after dark.

 Until recently, the Mission District was a fairly poor neighborhood, predominantly Hispanic and prone to crime and urban violence.
-Things have changed considerably in Mission, however, and it's now a very popular area for hip young people, artists and hipsters.
+Things have changed dramatically in Mission, however, and it's now a very popular area for hip young people, artists and hipsters.

 Haight and Golden Gate Park